Global folds between Banach spaces as perturbations: Hypotheses (AC) and (PR): fibers, heights

-The projection $\Pi$ in (HLS) does not appear in arguments when $P$ is a Nemitskii operator.
-Indeed, a function $f$ whose derivatives takes values close to $\lambda_p$ gives rise to a Nemitskii map $P(u)$ which looks pretty much like a multiple of the identity.
+The projection $\Pi$ in (HAC) does not appear in the usual arguments when $P$ is a Nemitskii map.
+Indeed, a function $f$ whose derivatives takes values close to $\lambda_p$ gives rise to a Nemitskii map $P(u)$ which looks roughly like a multiple of the identity.
 Thus, $f$ acts rather homogeneously in all directions of space.
 The situation for more general maps $P$ is different: in adapted coordinates, as presented in the Introduction, large distortions along vertical lines in the image do not change the global nature of the fold.
 Such distortions correspond to large values of $P(u)$ along $\phi_m$ and are trivialized by the action of the projection $\Pi$.